fbpx

 The cost of stamp duty

-Easily one of the most significant purchases the average Australian makes is buying property.
-It’s an exciting dream that many of us pursue.
-But at the same time, it’s a high financial bar to get over.
-Property prices in Queensland have soared upwards over the past few decades and are now vastly higher than the average income.
+prices in certain areas have soared upwards over the past few decades and are now vastly higher than the average income.
 Which means that stamp duty is not only a high tax, but it comes when the difference between the average wage and the average price of property is wider than ever.

 Behaviour changes